Anzlim/red-blog-source/content/posts/getting-started-with-appsync.md

 It is very similar to any other language.
 It has variables, conditional statements, loops and many data types supported.

 I will guide with basic stuff only.
-But for getting a deeper understanding please refer to the AWS guide (VTL).
+But for getting a deeper understanding please refer to the AWS guide.

 #### Variables